Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • LOW heat

-• Grind COARSELY (mortar or coarse pepper mill)
+• Grind COARSELY in a mortar or coarse pepper mill

 Why toast?